ninbura/pokemon-on-the-analogue-pocket/readme.md

 - Note that if you're only using the Analogue Pocket, [budude's GBC RTC core](https://github.com/budude2/openfpga-GBC) is the most reasonable option for GB/GBC.
 You only need a GBC cart if you're interfacing with other hardware.
 - GBA flash carts cannot be used to play GBC games without utilizing emulation.
 This defeats the purpose of FPGA, and games are noticably letterboxed, taking up only a small fraction of the Pocket's display.
 - It is likely *required* that you have authentic Nintendo hardware on hand to perform inital firmware updates.
 Most carts ship with old firmware that is incompatible with the Analogue Pocket.
 - I would argue that the best combination of carts for use with the Analogue Pocket are the [BennVenn MBC3000](#BennVenn-MBC3000-compatible-w-N64-Game-Pak), and the [EZ-Flash Omega Definitive Edition](#EZ-Flash-Omega-Definitive-Edition-highly-recommended-).
 Why?
-Because this gives you the most compatibility with official Nintendo hardware/software (N64 Game Pak, Pal Park, etc).
-Functionality with the N64 Game Pak is particularly relevant given [the announcment of the Analogue 3D](https://x.com/Analogue/status/1713933239327273452?s=20).
+Because this gives you the most compatibility with official Nintendo hardware/software (N64 Transfer Pak, Pal Park, etc).
+Functionality with the N64 Transfer Pak is particularly relevant given [the announcment of the Analogue 3D](https://x.com/Analogue/status/1713933239327273452?s=20).
 ### Game Boy Color
 - #### [EverDrive GB X7](https://www.amazon.com/EverDrive-GB-X7-Game-Boy/dp/B07JZG3452/ref=sr_1_1?crid=1L2H6CSD8PIKM&keywords=EverDrive+GB+X7&qid=1700286142&sprefix=EverDrive+GB+%2Caps%2C138&sr=8-1)
     - 3x more expensive than the EZ-Flash Junior, albeit with a superior physical build quality.
     - When utilizing the cart's internal save state function, RTC data is recalculated upon loading a state, keeping in-game time in-sync with real time.
 However, for some users this seems to break the ability to save your game via the in-game saving mechanism.
     - When utilizing the Analogue Pockets save state function, in-game time will become desynced with real time (see [manually reset RTC data](#manually-reset-RTC-data)).
-    - Incompatible with N64 Game Pak, and thus Pokémon Stadium.
+    - Incompatible with N64 Transfer Pak, and thus Pokémon Stadium.
 - #### [EZ-Flash Junior](https://www.amazon.com/EZ-Flash-EZ-FlashJr-Original-EverDrive/dp/B08379XZWY/ref=sr_1_1?crid=27VHV05U1YVS0&keywords=ez-flash+jr&qid=1700286287&sprefix=ez-flash+jr%2Caps%2C124&sr=8-1)
     - **!!! important !!!**
         - an unlisted / hard to find [firmware](https://www.ezflash.cn/zip/ezjunior-fw5-0918.zip) is currently required for the Junior to function with an Analogue Pocket